Gomoa-Awutu-Effutu-Senya District

 Gomoa-Awutu-Effutu-Senya District is a former district council that was located in Central Region, Ghana.
-Originally created as an district council in 1975.
+Originally created as a district council in 1975.
 However, on 1988, it was split off into two new district assemblies: Awutu/Effutu/Senya District (capital: Winneba) and Gomoa District (capital: Apam).
 The district council was located in the southeast part of Central Region and had Winneba as its capital town.